Nevada CCW Questions

 - Teach them the difference between TV, video games, toys, and real guns

-- Teach respect for guns and proper gun safety
+- Teach respect for guns and our right to own them

-- Show how to clean the gun afterwards
+- Show them how to clean the gun afterwards

 - Remember that more supervised hands on = less unsupervised curiosity

-- Be aware of anti-gun propaganda in the schools
+- Be aware of anti-gun propaganda in the schools.
+Counter lies with truth!

 Introduce Your Peers to Guns